thomasebsmith/rhubarb-os/README.md

 process can configure its IPC API to accept communication from a specific process or from any process.

+IPCs are also low-overhead.
+They are designed to consume minimal CPU and memory.

 ### User Interface
 RhubarbOS is designed for use via its CLI and GUI.
 Both are equally capable.
 The GUI is the default UI for new installations.